Modi govt has committed treason: Rahul Gandhi on NYT report on Pegasus | Politics

 According to the report in The New York Times, the Israeli spyware Pegasus and a missile system were the ''centerpieces'' of a roughly USD 2-billion deal of sophisticated weapons and intelligence gear between India and Israel in 2017.

-Slamming the Centre, Congress leader Rahul Gandhi alleged that the Modi government ''bought'' Pegasus to spy on the primary ''institutions of our democracy, leaders and the public''. ''By tapping phones, they have targeted all including the ruling party, the opposition, the army, the judiciary.
-This is treason,'' he said on Twitter.
+Congress leader Rahul Gandhi alleged the Modi government ''bought'' Pegasus to ''spy on our primary democratic institutions, politicians and public''.

-''The Modi government has committed treason,'' he alleged in his tweet in Hindi.

 PTI has reached out to the government for a reaction to the NYT report but there was no immediate response.